pcubillos/rate/README.md

 # rate
 Reliable Analytic Thermochemical Equilibrium

 This code computes thermochemical-equilibrium abundances for a H-C-N-O system with known pressure, temperature, and elemental abundances.
-The output abundances are H2O, CH4, CO, CO2, NH3, C2H2, C2H4, HCN, and N2.
+The output abundances are H2O, CH4, CO, CO2, NH3, C2H2, C2H4, HCN, and N2, H2, H, and He.

 These calculations are valid over:
 * pressures from 10<sup>-8</sup> to 10<sup>3</sup> bar,